FREEproject-OSS/FREEproject-OS/README.md

 * You have a bootable copy of FREEproject OS that is in use.
 * You are in the `/home/pi/.devbuild` directory.
-* You have the newest version of FREEproject OS, stable or development build.
-If not, run `$ sudo bash updateOS.sh`.
+* You have the newest version of the FREEproject OS development build.
+If not, please see [Updating FREEproject OS to the newest development build](https://github.com/FREEproject-OSS/FREEproject-OS#updating-freeproject-os-to-the-newest-development-build).
 * (If you are pushing) You have permission to push to the repo.

 ## Setting up to push to GitHub